jaswingumpella/codevision/backend/README.md

 ```

 Reports are written to `backend/api/target/site/jacoco` for the API module (and equivalent folders for others).
 The `verify` phase fails if bundle-wide line or branch coverage dips below 90%.

+> **Note:** Tests require Docker (for Testcontainers).
+If Docker isn’t available locally or in CI you’ll need to skip the suites or provide an alternative Postgres endpoint manually.